Ritchie Blackmore: 1970s

 Blackmore originally planned to make a solo album, but instead in 1975 formed his own band, Ritchie Blackmore's Rainbow, later shortened to Rainbow.
 Featuring vocalist Ronnie James Dio and his blues rock backing band Elf as studio musicians, this first line-up never performed live.
 The band's debut album, Ritchie Blackmore's Rainbow, was released in 1975.
 Rainbow's music was partly inspired by elements of medieval and baroque music since Blackmore started to play cello for musical composition.
 During this period, Blackmore wrote a crucial part of Dio's basic melodies, particularly on their debut album.
 Shortly after the first album was recorded, Blackmore recruited new backing musicians to record the second album Rising (1976), and the following live album, On Stage (1977).
 Rising was originally billed as "Blackmore's Rainbow" in the US.
 After the next studio album's release and supporting tour in 1978, Dio left Rainbow due to "creative differences" with Blackmore, who desired to move in a more commercial sounding direction.

 Blackmore continued with Rainbow, and in 1979 the band released a new album titled Down To Earth, which featured R&B singer Graham Bonnet.
 During song composition, Bonnet says that he wrote his vocal melodies based upon the lyrics of bassist Roger Glover.
-The album marked contained the band's first top 10 UK hit singles "Since You Been Gone" (penned by Russ Ballard) and "All Night Long".
+The album contained the band's first top 10 UK hit singles "Since You Been Gone" (penned by Russ Ballard) and "All Night Long".